Conte, Guardiola brace for Boxing Day football baptisms - Capital Sports

 Champions Leicester City will hope to give their supporters some Christmas cheer when they host Everton in a repeat of the fixture that preceded last season’s title coronation.

-Top of the table last Christmas, Claudio Ranieri’s men are three points above the relegation zone after winning just one of their last eight games.
+Top of the table last Christmas, Claudio Ranieri’s men are three points above the relegation zone after winning just once in eight games.

-Two points back in 17th place, Palace begin life under new manager Sam Allardyce — appointed as the successor to Alan Pardew on Friday — with a trip to Watford.
+Two points back in 17th place, Palace begin life under new manager Sam Allardyce — appointed as the successor to Alan Pardew — with a trip to Watford.

+“I’ve upset the missus again because we were supposed to be going to Dubai, so that tells you I’m right,” said ex-England manager Allardyce after shelving his holiday plans to ride to the rescue at Palace.

+“We should have been going for New Year but she’s as always supported me in taking this job.”

 Liverpool, second, host Stoke City on Tuesday, with fifth-place Tottenham Hotspur visiting Southampton the following day.